hmkcode/hmkcode.github.io/_posts/ai/2018-02-15-backpropagation-step-by-step.markdown

 		<img class="size-full wp-image-315 aligncenter" src="http://hmkcode.github.io/images/ai/backpropagation.png" alt="get-location" />
 	</a>

-	If you are trying to build your own neural network, then you will definitely need to understand how to train your network.
+	If you are trying to build your own neural network, you will definitely need to understand how to train it.
 	Backpropagation is a commonly used technique for training neural network.
 There are many resources explaining the technique, but this post will explain backpropagation with concrete example in a very detailed colorful steps.
 </p>

 ## Overview

-In this post, we will use a neural network with two inputs layer, one hidden layer with two neurons and one output layer with a single neuron that predicts the output.
+In this post, we will build a neural network with three layers:

+- **Input** layer with two inputs neurons
+- One **hidden** layer with two neurons
+- **Output** layer with a single neuron

 ![android-tabs]({{ "http://hmkcode.github.io/images/ai/nn1.png" | absolute_url }})